hoereth/i18n-maven-plugin/doc/README_STRINGS.md

 	</build>
 ```

+## Reengineer (optional)

+You might already have created your Localizable.strings files.
+Execute the reengineer goal just once to create the XML language table from your language files like this:

+mvn de.pentabyte.tools:i18n-maven-plugin:reengineer -DoutputFormat=STRINGS -DoutputBasename=Localizable -DinputBasename=Localizable

+You might already have more than one localized strings file.
+Our 2nd example will be the "InfoPlist.strings" file.

+mvn de.pentabyte.tools:i18n-maven-plugin:reengineer -DoutputFormat=STRINGS -DoutputBasename=InfoPlist -DinputBasename=InfoPlist

 ## Translation Build Phase

 You can take advantage of XCode's "Run Script" - build phase.
 If you specify the language table file by using XCode's placeholder mechanism, you will increase the performance: The script phase will only be run, if any of the input files has changed OR any of the output files has not been created yet.
+Please note that your output files will be created within your SRC directory, because that's where the translation files still belong.
+This is just a "pre-build" step.

 ![XCode Build Phase](xcode_build_phase.png)